Mirzachauki: Overview

 The map shows a hilly area with the Rajmahal hills running from the bank of the Ganges in the extreme north to the south, beyond the area covered by the map into Dumka district.
 ‘Farakka’ is marked on the map and that is where Farakka Barrage is, just inside West Bengal.
 Rajmahal coalfield is shown in the map.
 The area is overwhelmingly rural with only small pockets of urbanisation.

 Note: The full screen map is interesting.
 All places marked on the map are linked and you can easily move on to another page of your choice.
 Enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

-According to the 2011 Census of India, Mirzahauki had a total population of 205327, of which 121000 (49%) were males and 127000 (51%) were females.
+According to the 2011 Census of India, Mirzachauki had a total population of 248, of which 121 (49%) were males and 127 (51%) were females.
 Population in the age range 0–6 years was 42.
-The total number of literate persons in Mirzachauki was 79 (38.35% of the population over 6 years).
+The total number of literate persons in Mirzachauki was 79 (38.35% of the population over 6 years of age).